ArcticAkuma/roboRecon/README.md

     ```
 4. **Dummy.launch??**<p>
     This is the same implementation as in _1.
 Start SLAM & navigation_, but it will always start SLAM from scratch.<br/>
-    It also provides the controller argument as detailed above.
+    It also provides the controller argument as detailed above. <br/>
+    Available arguments: controller, pin_throttle, pin_steering (see above)
    ```bash
    roslaunch robo_recon dummy.launch
     ```